 - Smartocracy: Social Networks for Collective Decision Making

 - James Green-Armytage's very fine Direct Voting and Proxy Voting covers liquid governance touching an unprecedented number of aspects - see sections 1, 2, 3, 5.1, 5.3 and 5.7.
+Copyright InformationWhile Dr. Green-Armytage authored Direct voting and proxy voting, its copyright has been transferred to publisher Springer, as can be seen in Springer's description.

 - Delegative Democracy (draft) discusses, among other things, refinements that go beyond the form presented above.